pashov/audits/README.md

 - Over 300 Critical/High/Medium severity vulnerabilities found
 - More than 50% of audits end up with a Critical/High severity vulnerability reported & fixed
-- Hundreds of millions of TVL is held in smart contracts that have been audited by **pashov**
+- Hundreds of millions of TVL is held in smart contracts that have been audited by **Pashov Audit Group**
-- Trusted by clients like Radiant, Gains Network, 1inch, Ambire, Topia and NFT collections with >10K ETH volume ([Gitcoin Presents](https://opensea.io/collection/gitcoin-presents), [Ethlizards](https://opensea.io/collection/ethlizards/activity))
+- Trusted by clients like Radiant, Gains Network, 1inch, Ambire, Solidly and NFT collections with >10K ETH volume ([Gitcoin Presents](https://opensea.io/collection/gitcoin-presents), [Ethlizards](https://opensea.io/collection/ethlizards/activity))

-## Other

-- 1st place out of ~200 people in a Code4rena contest - [VTVL](https://code4rena.com/contests/2022-09-vtvl-contest)